hpsfoundation/tac/lifecycle_policy.md

 Projects must be formally proposed via GitHub.
 Project proposals submitted to the High Performance Software Foundation should provide the information listed in our
 [New Project Proposal Template](https://github.com/hpsfoundation/tac/blob/main/.github/ISSUE_TEMPLATE/new-project-proposal.md) to the best of their ability.

-The main most important requirement from the list is to find two sponsors for your proposal on the TAC, as the sponsors will be arguing for your acceptance to HPSF.
+An important requirement from the list is to find two sponsors for your proposal on the TAC, as the sponsors will be arguing for your acceptance to HPSF.
 You should be sure that the sponsors are familiar with your project and your reasons for wanting to join HPSF.